‘Days Of Our Lives’ Spoilers: Marlena Thinks Kristen Is Alive

-Days of Our Lives spoilers for Monday, March 18, 2019 reveal that Dr. Marlena Evans (Deidre Hall) will be the main focus of the episode, and that things are going to take a dramatic turn.
+Days of Our Lives spoilers for Monday, March 18 reveal that Dr. Marlena Evans (Deidre Hall) will be the main focus of the episode and things are going to take a dramatic turn.

 According to a recent report by Soap Hub, Days of Our Lives viewers will see Marlena take a turn for the worse.
 As fans will remember, Diana Colville (Judith Chapman) tried to kill Marlena last week by sending her a box of sweet treats that were injected with poison.